abdelrahmanwalid111/ai-based-lost-and-found-system/README.md

 - 📱 **Mobile App** built with React Native featuring GPS and reporting features
 - 🧠 **RESTful APIs** using Flask & Node.js
 - 📊 **Admin Dashboard** for managing users, reports, analytics, and fraud alerts
-- ☁️ Hosted on Google Cloud with Docker and MongoDB as the backend store

 ---